RenpyRemix/speech-bubbles/explain_screens.md

 ```py
         kwargs.pop('retain', 0),
 ```
-Easier to pull this one out of the kwargs as we reference it quite often.
+Easier to pull this one out of the kwargs and store it separately as we reference it quite often.
 It specifies how many additional dialogues this particular line is meant to remain showing for.
 ```py
         who,
         what,